rintcius/xuanji.appspot.com/readme.md

 #### makeEditable

-makeEditable(_editor) converts the div with the id string _editor into a CodeMirror editor
+makeEditable(_editor) converts the div with id _editor into a CodeMirror editor.

+#### makeStatic

+same as makeEditable, except editing is disabled.
+Used for exercises and the like where user should not be able to cheat in that way.

 #### linkEditor

+linkEditor(_editor, _output, func) links the CodeMirror editor associated with _editor to a div with id _output.
+When CodeMirror calls its onBlur function (either focusing on the editor element and then focusing elsewhere or pressing ctrl-enter), func is called on its contents and the result printed in the output div.

+#### Example

+    &lt;div id="scheme-number"&gt;
+    486
+    &lt;/div&gt;
+    &lt;div id="scheme-number-output" class="output"&gt; &lt;/div&gt;

+    &lt;script&gt;
+    makeEditable("scheme-number");
+    linkEditor("scheme-number", "scheme-number-output", function(x, y) {return evaluate(x);});
+    &lt;/script&gt;